apache/pekko/akka-docs/src/main/paradox/cluster-metrics.md

 * `load` / `SystemLoadAverageMetricsSelector` - System load average for the past 1 minute, corresponding value can be found in `top` of Linux systems.
 The system is possibly nearing a bottleneck if the system load average is nearing number of cpus/cores.
 Weights based on remaining load capacity; 1 - (load / processors)
 * `cpu` / `CpuMetricsSelector` - CPU utilization in percentage, sum of User + Sys + Nice + Wait.
 Weights based on remaining cpu capacity; 1 - utilization
 * `mix` / `MixMetricsSelector` - Combines heap, cpu and load.
 Weights based on mean of remaining capacity of the combined selectors.
-* Any custom implementation of `akka.cluster.metrics.MetricsSelector`
+* Any custom implementation of `org.apache.pekko.cluster.metrics.MetricsSelector`

 The collected metrics values are smoothed with [exponential weighted moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average).
 In the @ref:[Cluster configuration](cluster-usage.md#cluster-configuration) you can adjust how quickly past data is decayed compared to new data.